AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/intro-home-page.md

 >[!NOTE]
 >
-> In addition, if your administrator has configured Adobe Workfront integration in the system, then a **Workfront** option is also shown in the Left panel.
-Learn about [working with Workfront Integration](./workfront-integration.md)
+> In addition, if your administrator has configured Adobe Workfront integration in the system, then a **Workfront** option is also shown in the left panel.
+Learn about [Adobe Workfront integration](./workfront-integration.md) in Experience Manager Guides.

 ### Overview